mit-aera/Blackbird-Dataset/README.md

 The Blackbird Dataset was created by [MIT AERA](http://agiledrones.mit.edu) and has been published in the International Journal of Robotics Research [(IJRR link)](https://doi.org/10.1177/0278364920908331) and in the proceedings of ISER 2018 [(arXiv link)](https://arxiv.org/abs/1810.01987).

+**NOTE: Currently, some pre-rendered sequences are unavailable for download.
+We are working to rectify this as soon as possible.**

 ## Preview the Dataset

 | Yaw Forward Trajectories<br>*Click for preview video*                                        |||||||||